AnyChart/docs.anychart.com/Gantt_Chart_NEW/Timeline/Header.md

 {sample :height 220}GANTT\_NEW\_Timeline\_Header\_07{sample}

 This sample shows how to adjust **individual levels**.
-The of the level representing months is adjusted:
+The level representing months is adjusted:

 ```
 // configure the first level of the timeline header